avcoder/unit05-lesson01/slides.md

 mdc: true
 ---

-# API Design + Wrap up
+# Intro to Algorithms and Structural Foundations
-Full-Stack Development - part 8/8
+Algorithms and Structural Foundations - part 1/8

 - [ ] Best Practices when Designing APIs